Gsilvera24/Quantitative-Python-Analysis/README.md

 ![alt text](https://github.com/Gsilvera24/Simple-Python-Analysis/blob/main/images/financial_four.png "VS CODE")

-That's at!
+And that's that!
 Overall, this is a simple overview of budget data.
-Some months budget was negative and some months positive.
+Just by looking at the csv file month to month it is difficult to understand what happened over the time period.
 This analysis paints a better picture of what happened with the amounts over time.
+I will next try to visualize the data so we get an even more comprehensive insights.
 Feel free to use this code if you have similar data!